rivenshell/plant.io/README.md

 ### Components

-Add more files into your `./src/js/components` or styles folder as you need them and import them into your current files as needed.
+Add more files into your `./src/js/components` or styles folder as you need them and import them into your current files in a as needed basis.

 **Note (New changes)**: Components have been converted into functions to support the use of hooks: